ayushajayy/Swift-UI/README.md

 # Swift-UI
 First trial swift UI.

-A test UI created on Xcode with SWift.
+A static test UI created on Xcode with SWift.